About Bovine TB

 Testing & movements

-This is one of the TB cattle control enhancements being introduced by Defra in April 2017 following a public consultation completed last year.
+This is one of the TB cattle control enhancements introduced by Defra in April 2017 following a public consultation.

 To support farm businesses, APHA will consider licensing the movement of cattle between TB breakdown herds.
 These decisions are subject to a satisfactory veterinary risk assessment (VRA) carried out by an APHA vet.
 This VRA incorporates information known about the two herds (e.g. their TB breakdown and testing history) at the time of the assessment; however the disease status of either herd may subsequently change and this could potentially undermine the conclusion of the VRA.

 To help understand this issue, a simple example is set out below:

 It is not possible to definitively quantify the risk, but the worst case scenario would be TB infected cattle from farm B being sold on the open market to other OTF herds.
 To reduce the risk of disease spread tighter controls on cattle movements between TB restricted holdings were introduced.